traines-source/transport-network-animator/README.md

 ## Breaking Changes
 * Stations need to have a `data-station` attribute instead of an `id`.
 Elements that can be animated will be sourced from the entire SVG document instead of only the `elements` and `station` groups.
 * To achieve the previous behavior of the `noanim` flag, the `noanim-nozoom` flags now need to be used.

+## Alpha Features
+You will often find examples for these experimental features over at https://github.com/traines-source/traines-videos.
+* Ken Burns Effect: Slowly zooming photos
+* Gravitator: Representing historically changing properties of relations (e.g. travel times) by edge length in a dynamic graph, using automatic optimization.
+* Animating geographical lines, and in general, paths with given path commands.
+* Optionally starting transport-network-animator only when a specific event is received, to be able to execute custom code beforehand (e.g. reading paths from geojson).
+* Firing event for every epoch, to be able to run custom code.
+* Drawing lines in geographical order (e.g. north to south) instead of defined order.
+* Overridable drawing speed for lines.
+* Animating trains on lines, stopping at stations according to a defined timetable.